oliverfyh/Project-predict-future-sales/README.md

 # Implementation
 **Building Hierarchical Time Series**

+We used scikit-hts to build hierarchical time series from dataset.
 Due to memory constraints, we can only build hierarchical time series up to individual store level
-- Python Package: scikit-hts

 **Top Levels Modeling**

 Time Series at top levels have noticeable trends and seasonality.
 We built time series models on each time series using Facebook Prophet.
-- we took holidays into model
+- we took yearly_seasonality and holidays into consideration when modeling
 - we tuned 2 hyperparameters:
     - changepoint_prior_scale
     - seasonality_priro_scale